okgrow/analytics/README.md

-# Complete analytics integration for Meteor
+# Complete automated analytics integration for Meteor
-Use one API thanks to Segment.io's [analytics.js](https://segment.com/docs/libraries/analytics.js/) to record and send your data from your Meteor app to your analytics platforms.
+OK GROW! analytics uses a combination of the browser [History API](https://developer.mozilla.org/en-US/docs/Web/API/History), Meteor's [accounts](https://guide.meteor.com/accounts.html) package and Segment.io's [analytics.js](https://segment.com/docs/libraries/analytics.js/) to automatically record and send user identity and page view event data from your Meteor app to your analytics platforms.

+In version 3.X of _this_ package, the automatic page view tracking is handled by our new _router-agnostic_ [`@okgrow/auto-analytics`](https://www.npmjs.com/package/@okgrow/auto-analytics) NPM package, which can be used by _any_ JavaScript application whether using Meteor or not. _This_ package adds automatic user identification by using hooks in the Meteor accounts package and building on Segment.io's `analytics` package _through_ the `@okgrow/auto-analytics` package.

 ### Pre Meteor 1.3.1
 For Meteor Apps older than v1.3.1, please use [v1.0.9](https://github.com/okgrow/analytics/releases/tag/v1.0.9) of this package.
 Going forward this package will officially only be supporting Meteor Apps >= v1.3.1

 ## Installation

 `> meteor add okgrow:analytics`

 ## Currently Supported Analytic Services
-* Amplitude
-* Chartbeat
-* comScore
-* Google Analytics
-* HubSpot
-* Intercom
-* Keen IO
-* KISSmetrics
-* Mixpanel
-* Quantcast
-* Segment.io
+See the [`@okgrow/auto-analytics`](https://www.npmjs.com/package/@okgrow/auto-analytics) package for up-to-date details of supported analytics services.

 ## Ad-blocker

-Whilst running your Meteor App in "development mode" any ad-blocking web-browser extensions may block the entire "okgrow:analytics" package.
-This occurs due to the word "analytics" being used in the package name.

-Please note this only occurs when running Meteor in "development mode" due to the files not being bundled together and minified.
-To work around this issue you can disable your ad-blocker whilst developing.
+When running your Meteor app in "development mode" ad-blocking web-browser extensions may block the `okgrow:analytics` package due to the word "analytics" in the package name.
+This only occurs when running Meteor in "development mode" because files are not bundled together and minified.
+To work around this issue you can disable your ad-blocker when running in development mode.

-To test that your application runs whilst an ad-blocker is enabled you can run your Meteor app with the following command:
+To test that application with an ad-blocker, run your Meteor app in production mode with this command:

 `meteor run --production --settings settings.json`

-**NOTE:** If an Adblocker is enabled the expected behaviour is that your analytic events will not be received.
-You will see an error message in your console reporting the events being blocked.
+**NOTE** If an ad-blocker is enabled the expected behavior is that analytic events will not be received.
+You'll see an error message in your console reporting the events being blocked.

 ## Configuration

-Add various platforms by adding each tool's configuration to your `settings.json` file:
+This package will automatically configure the underlying `@okgrow/auto-analytics` package using `Meteor.settings.public.analyticsSettings`.
+In Meteor you typically specify your settings using a `settings.json` file:

 ```
 {